pupilfirst/wd201-scripts/introduction-to-nodejs/github-how-to/README.md

 Before we make our first commit, I want to do one more thing.
 In the `wd201` directory, I'm going to create a file called `.gitignore`, and in this new file I'm going to write one line for now - `node_modules`.
 In the next couple of lessons, we're going to be writing names of certain packages we want to download in `package.json`.
 When NPM - the Node Package Manager - downloads these libraries, it keeps them inside a `node_modules` folder.
 We don't want git to track these third-party libraries.
 We only want git to track the history of files that _we_ create.
 Hence, we're telling git to ignore these `node_modules` folders.

-Now that we have these three files staged for a commit, we can make our first commit.
+We now have these three files staged for a commit.
+The word _staged_ in this context means that the changes to these files are now ready to be made into a commit.
+That brings up another question.
+What's a commit?

 You can think of a commit like you're saving the state of how this directory looks right now.
-After we make a commit, git will always be able to return to this particular state - the way all tracked files are right now, regardless of whatever future changes you make to them.
+It's not exactly that, but after we make a commit, git will always be able to return to this particular state - the way all tracked files are right now, regardless of whatever future changes you make to them.

-Because this is a permanent record, whenever we make a commit to save a change, we need to give a message.
+Because this commit goes into a sort-of permanent record, whenever we make a commit to save the state of some files, we need to give a message.
 This message will get stored alongside the commit.
 For the first commit in a repository, it's common to simply say `Initial commit`.

 > Run `git commit -m "Initial commit"`

 If I run `git log`, to see a log of all the commits in the repo, I can see that the commit is there, along with its message.

-Now that we have a git repo with with a commit, we can push this repository to GitHub so that others can see our work.
+Now that we have a git repo with a commit, we can push this repository to GitHub so that others can see our work.
 We can do this using the `git push` command.
-Before we can do that, we'll need to a new _empty_ repository in GitHub with the same name.
+Before we can do that, we'll need to create a new _empty_ repository in GitHub.

-So, I'll go ahead create a repo in my account with the same name as the directory we created - `wd201`.
+So, I'll go ahead create a repo in my account.
+To keep things simple and straight-forward, I'll keep the name of the repo the same as the directory we created earlier - `wd201`.

 Now we can push and pull code to and from the repository using two methods: HTTPS or SSH.
 In this demo, I'm going to use HTTPS, simply because it's faster to demonstrate.
 But it's also possible to use SSH.
 The main difference between these two methods is how you'll authenticate with GitHub.
 HTTPS will need you to create a personal access token, whereas SSH will require you to register your SSH keys with Github.